32 best guard dog breeds for maximum protection

 24. Bouvier des Flandres

 You might not have come across this herding dog breed before.
-But along with ticking all the guard dog must-haves — they have an inherent protective nature and can be intimidating to look at — thanks to their thick fur and heavy bones, they are also one of the best dog breeds for cold climates.
+Not only is it one of the best farm dogs, but along with ticking all the guard dog must-haves – they have an inherent protective nature and can be intimidating to look at – thanks to their thick fur and heavy bones, they are also one of the best dog breeds for cold climates.

-With their dreadlock hair, the Hungarian Puli dog is perhaps best known as one of the most unusual dog breeds.
+With their dreadlock hair, the puli is perhaps best known as one of the most unusual dog breeds.

-Often black, although you can find white, apricot or gray colored Pulis, these dogs might look slow and steady, but they are deceivingly fast.
-They also have the brilliant ability to change directly quickly so are agile and they are naturally protective of their owners and home.
+Often black, although you can find white, apricot, or gray colored pulis, these dogs might look slow and steady, but they are deceivingly fast.
+They also have the brilliant ability to change direction quickly, so they are agile, and they are naturally protective of their owners and home.

 26. Chihuahua

-Of course their toy-size stature might not necessarily deter visitors, but their bark might.
-Therefore, they can make for brilliant guard dogs, as they might be small in size, but they are big in personality.
+Of course, their toy-size stature might not necessarily deter visitors, but their bark might.
+Therefore, they can make for brilliant guard dogs; as they might be small in size, they are big in personality.

 27. Caucasian Shepherd Dog